Ashwagandha for Diabetes and Blood Sugar: The Stress-Glycaemia Loop

 Teelixir's Formulation: Relevant Considerations for Blood Sugar

 For metabolic applications, the withanolide specification matters.
-Our certified organic ashwagandha specifies ≥2.5% withanolides by HPLC — the same class of compounds studied for PPAR-γ pathway effects.
+Our certified organic ashwagandha specifies ≥2.5% withanolides by HPLC — the same class of compounds studied for their roles in plant biochemistry.

 The dual extraction method ensures both water-soluble and fat-soluble withanolides are captured.
-The fat-soluble withanolide fraction (including withaferin A, associated with metabolic effects in preclinical research) is not accessible via hot-water-only extraction.
-Our ethanol-phase extraction step is therefore meaningful for metabolic applications specifically.
+The fat-soluble withanolide fraction (including withaferin A, which has been studied in preliminary research) is not accessible via hot-water-only extraction.
+Our ethanol-phase extraction step aims to preserve the full spectrum of compounds present in the plant.

 Root-only formulation: the metabolic research used root extracts.
 We do not use leaf material, which has a significantly different alkaloid profile.